 Get exceptional at identifying energy blocks.
 Make Decisions fast, to remove the blocks, remove the excuses and create energy flow in the team.
 Like with sports people, when a team is in flow it will achieve peak performance.

 4. Develop and Empower People

 Leading teams means spending time with the people in your team, understanding their drivers and their potential.
 To build leading teams for the future you need to think about succession in the team and letting go.
 When you let go it creates growth opportunities for others.

 Develop your people and find opportunities for them to grow.
-Make sure you keep the balance between size of the challenge or growth opportunity and the capability of the employee.
-If the challenge too large for the current skill set the employee will be overwhelmed or maybe even panic.
+Make sure you keep the balance between the size of the challenge or growth opportunity and the capability of the employee.
+If the challenge is too large for the current skill set the employee will be overwhelmed or maybe even panic.
 If it too small for their perceived capability then they’ll be bored.
 When you strike the right balance and increase their capability step by step you also maintain that flow energy crucial to peak performance.

 Empower and encourage them to be bold and to learn from mistakes.
 How you react to their mistakes makes a huge difference to their preparedness and courage to take on ownership or show initiative.
 When an employee gets blamed for mistakes they will think twice about showing initiative in the future.
 When mistakes are used as a learning experience it will propel people forward.
 So coach them and give them constructive feedback.
 Mentor them and share how you learnt along the way.

 The foundation of leading teams is trust.
 To that extent leaders of leading teams are authentic and real, no masks, no politics.
 They connect personally with the team members and create opportunities for them to get to know each other informally also.
 Creating common shared experiences and fostering collaboration continues to build the level of trust in the team.